 Instead, a professional resume writer might write something like this:

-Reported directly to upper management, tasked with oversight of Asia operations, and supervising team’s KPIs on a consistent basis.
+Reported directly to upper management, tasked with oversight of Asia operations and supervising team’s KPIs consistently.

 Do you see the difference?

-When we write, we have a tendency to over-exaggerate very minute details, but this is not what headhunters or recruiters look for.
+We tend to over-exaggerate every minute detail when we write, but this is not what headhunters or recruiters look for.

-In short, headhunters and recruiters look for key points of interest – keywords that stand out to them that summarize your previous roles, so that they can make a decision on whether or not you’ll fit their company.
+In short, headhunters and recruiters look for crucial points of interest – keywords that stand out to them that summarize your previous roles, so that they can decide on whether or not you’ll fit their company.

-Can you guess what’s the best way to do it?
+Can you guess what the best way to do it is?
 You guessed it.
 Hire a professional resume writer.

-A resume writer can be extremely fact-based and can cut the fat off unnecessary exaggerations while increasing the value of your contributions at the same time.
+A resume writer can be extraordinarily fact-based and can cut the fat off unnecessary exaggerations while increasing the value of your contributions at the same time.